Code-Institute-Submissions/Fantastic-Books/TESTING.md

 ````

 **_issue_**:
-- Heart checkbox on review in reviews.html couldn't be clicked independantly of each other.
+- Heart checkboxs on review in reviews.html couldn't be clicked independantly of each other.

 **_fix_**:
 - Added `{{loop.index}}` to `id`, `label` and `name` to the input and label of `heart-checkbox` div.